amahi/spdy-proxy/README.md

 SPDY Proxy
 ==========

-Reference implementation in [Go](http://golang.org/) of a proxy server for (semi-)permanently connected back-end servers, supporting SPDY and HTTPS.
+Reference implementation in [Go](http://golang.org/) of a proxy server for (semi-)permanently connected back-end servers, via SPDY.

-Thanks to Jamie Hall, David Anderson and Derrick McKee for their help and contributions to how this proxy server idea and implementation.
+Thanks to Jamie Hall and Derrick McKee for their help and contributions to how this proxy server idea and implementation.

-This project is an extracion from a larger Amahi project and Jamie did this code based on a description of how the Amahi project was architected.
-It uses Jamie's excellent [SlyMarbo/spdy](https://github.com/SlyMarbo/spdy/) SPDY library.
+This project is an extracion from a larger Amahi project.
+It uses Amahi's [amahi/spdy](https://github.com/amahi/spdy/) SPDY library.

 Intro
 =====

-This is a proxy server process P and a back-end client for it C.
+This is a proxy server process P and a back-end origin server for it C (which for historic reasons is called a "client", since it connects to P before becoming a server).

 The proxy P serves (on two ports) a client (front-end) API to serve requests from clients, called A.